 Trial ID or NCT#

-This is a Phase I, First-In-Human, open label, dose escalation study to evaluate the safety, tolerability, pharmacokinetics, and preliminary anti-cancer activity of ABM-1310 in adult patients with documented BRAF V600 mutation and locally advanced or metastatic solid tumors who have no effective standard treatment options available, as monotherapy in Part A, or in combination with cobimetinib (Cotellic®) in Part B in adult patients who also have documented progressive disease or intolerance to previous combination treatment of BRAF and MEK inhibitors.
-A "3+3" design will be used to determine MTD and RP2D.
+This is a Phase I, First-In-Human, open label, dose escalation and dose expansion study to evaluate the safety, tolerability, pharmacokinetics, and preliminary anti-cancer activity of ABM-1310 in adult patients with locally advanced or metastatic solid tumors who have no effective standard treatment options available, as monotherapy in patients with documented BRAF V600 mutation, or in combination with cobimetinib (Cotellic®) in adult patients who have documented BRAF mutation and progressive disease or intolerance to at least one prior line of systemic therapy.

-A Phase I, First-In-Human, Multicenter, Open-Label Study of ABM-1310, Administered Orally in Adult Patients With Advanced Solid Tumors
+A Phase I, First-In-Human, Multicenter, Open-Label Dose Escalation and Dose Expansion Study of ABM-1310, as a Monotherapy and a Combination Therapy, Administered Orally in Adult Patients With Advanced Solid Tumors Harboring BRAF Mutations

 Contact us to find out if this trial is right for you.